LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs: Methodology

 We leverage an LLM as the foundation to unify multiple literature-related tasks.
-To enhance its capabilities on citation graphs and align it with specialized domain knowledge, we conduct instruction fine-tuning with LoRA~\cite{hu2021lora}, using a curated collection of general tasks on citation graphs.
-This multi-task instruction tuning approach enables the model to learn task-specific behaviors while preserving its general language understanding capabilities.
+To enhance its capabilities on citation graphs and mitigating knowledge hallucinations, we conduct instruction fine-tuning with LoRA~\cite{hu2021lora}, using a curated collection of general tasks on citation graphs.
+This multi-task instruction tuning approach enables the model to learn task-specific behaviors while preserving general domain-specific knowledge.

 As illustrated in Figure \ref{fig:pipeline} (C), we design node-level tasks such as \textit{Title Generation} and \textit{Abstract Completion} based on given paper abstracts.
-These tasks aim to infuse domain-specific context into the LLM backbone and enhance its scientific writing capabilities.
+These tasks aim to infuse domain-specific context into the LLM and enhance its scientific writing capabilities.
 By learning to generate titles and complete abstracts, the model develops a deeper understanding of scientific literature and content representation.

-We also incorporate edge-level tasks, including \textit{Paper Recommendation}, \textit{Citation Link Prediction}, and \textit{Citation Sentence Generation}.
-These tasks improve the model's comprehension of both scientific context and local structures of citation relations.
-Specifically, \textit{Paper Recommendation} and \textit{Citation Link Prediction} enable the model to understand the relevance and connections between different papers, while \textit{Citation Sentence Generation} helps it learn how citations are integrated into scientific writing, leading to emergent capabilities in handling more complex literature-related queries, such as related work generation.
+We also incorporate edge-level tasks \textit{Paper Recommendation}, \textit{Citation Link Prediction}, and \textit{Citation Sentence Generation}.
+They improve the model's comprehension of both scientific context and local structures of citation relations.
+Specifically, \textit{Paper Recommendation} and \textit{Citation Link Prediction} enable the model to understand the relevance and connections between papers, while \textit{Citation Sentence Generation} helps it learn how citations are integrated into scientific writing, leading to emergent capabilities in handling more complex literature-related queries, such as related work generation.

-By combining node-level and edge-level tasks, our approach ensures that the model develops a robust understanding of both the content of individual papers and the relations between them.
+By combining node-level and edge-level tasks, our approach ensures a robust understanding of both the content of individual papers and the relations between them.
 These tasks collectively form a necessary and sufficient set for the model to develop a comprehensive and foundational understanding of citation relations.
-Detailed instruction formats for each task are provided in Appendix A.
+Detailed instruction formats are provided in Appendix A.